 BOARD OF DIRECTORS MEETING

-The meeting chair will confirm a quorum of Board Members are present.
+The meeting chair will confirm a quorum of Board Members is present.
 Board Members and representatives from Management will be introduced.

-Committee Chairs or others so designated will be invited to update the Board on business and activities.
+Commission chairs or members so designated will be invited to update the Board and Owners on business and activities.

 This agenda item is provided for any resolutions proposed resulting from Closed Session discussion.